 Instead of choosing a traditional major, Interdisciplinary Studies students select two concentrations that combine to become the equivalent of a single major.
 This allows hundreds of possible degree combinations, such as:

-Each of these combinations allows students to look at problems from multiple perspectives and develop innovative solutions.
+Each combination allows students to look at problems from multiple perspectives and develop innovative solutions.
 To help students explore the ways their two concentrations intersect, the College offers two independent courses, ISC 300 and 495.
 In these classes, instructors provide individual guidance and personalized attention that leads students through the completion of a capstone project.
 This project provides concrete evidence of the student's abilities and can be used on the job market or when applying to graduate school.

 According to the National Association of Colleges and Employers, the top six skills/qualities that employers look for in ideal candidate are: